10 Oct Should you consider treating Male Factor Fertility

 To find out more visit our Male Fertility Page

-Dr. Tim Koo is an Acupuncturist & Chinese Herbalist at Balanced Life Health Care.
+Dr. Tim Koo (TCM) is an Acupuncturist & Chinese Herbalist at Balanced Life Health Care.
 He has a specal interest in treating male factor fertility and men’s health.
+To find out more about Dr Tim visit his page HERE

 - Agarwal, A., Mulgund, A., Hamada, A. and Chyatte, M., 2015.
 A unique view on male infertility around the globe.